 - Earthquake Notification Service: Sign up for the free Earthquake Notification Service (ENS), which automatically sends an email or text message to let you know when earthquakes happen in your area.
 You can tailor ENS to suit your needs: delivering messages for certain magnitudes, areas, at specified times, and to multiple addresses.

-- Emergency Radio App: This app tunes you into thousands of live emergency frequencies, including police, fire, EMS, railroad, air traffic, the Coast Guard and more.
+- Emergency Radio App: This mobile app tunes you into thousands of live emergency frequencies, including police, fire, EMS, railroad, air traffic, the Coast Guard and more.
 You can scan through a built-in list, locate nearby frequencies and bookmark your favorites.
 (Available only for iPhone and iPod Touch.)

 - FEMA Twitter Channel: The U.S. Federal Emergency Management Agency (FEMA) now uses Twitter as part of its nationwide emergency alert system.
 It also provides safety tips and initiatives